 The Cost of Defending Liberty

 The State of Oregon has over-reached in its attempt to bring down a good and honorable man.
-By criminally charging Judge Day, the state may be giving his legal team the vehicle it was denied before the Commission – the right to obtain the evidence about who is really behind these injustices.
+By criminally charging Judge Day, the state gave his legal team the vehicle it was denied before the Commission – the right to obtain the evidence about who is really behind these injustices.